 Is Northwestern more academic or pre-professional?

 It is both.
-Students benefit from strong academics alongside real world opportunities, especially through internships and research.
+Students benefit from strong academics alongside real-world opportunities.

 Do students feel connected to Chicago or mostly stay on campus?

 Most students do both.
-Campus life is active, but many students regularly take advantage of Chicago.
+Campus life is active, but Chicago is a major extension of the experience.

 Is Northwestern competitive like the Ivy League?

 Yes.
-Northwestern is highly selective and academically demanding, but the culture is often described as collaborative rather than cutthroat.
+Northwestern is highly selective and academically demanding.

 Can students double major or study across schools?

 Yes.
-Northwestern strongly supports interdisciplinary study and double majors.
+Northwestern strongly supports interdisciplinary study and flexibility.